CIEE-Living-Data-Project/simulatingWF/README.md

 # Simulating the Wright-Fisher model in R and Hardy-Weinberg principle of genotype frequencies

 This repository shows how to simulation of the Wright–Fisher Model (genetic drift) and plot the Hardy-Weinberg principle.

+The main contributor to this repository is Marc-Olivier Beausoleil (McGill University).

 ## Structure of the project